kopiro/whatever2telegram/README.md

 - `url`: URL to fetch
 - `element_selector?`: DOM selector that will be visuall diffed
 - `click_selector?`: DOM selector to click before taking screenshot

+## Formatters

+A formatter is a function that receives your output before being sent to be able to manipulate it.

+You can define a formatter with:

+- a string (the name of formatter)
+- an object like `{ "name": "__NAME__", "options": {} }`
+- a custom JS function

+Available formatters:

+### `translate`

+Translate the input message and append the translation.

+- `to`: language to translate to, default: `en`